top of page

 Rotating the blade around the pivot in which its attached to the arm give us limited area coverage and can’t be controlled without introducing more rods into the mechanism.

-The first approach opened a window to a new approach after noticing that the coverage area of the one arm mechanism can be flipped to cover alot more area with minimum obstruction at idle position.
+The first approach opened a window to a new approach after noticing that the coverage area of the one arm mechanism can be flipped to cover alot more area with minimum obstruction at an idle position.

 #Solution Approach 3